cyrusimap/cyrus-imapd/doc/source/imap/developer/basicserver.rst

 Checking carddav
 ----------------

+To be written.

 Checking caldav
 ---------------

+To be written.

 ----

 Troubleshooting
 ---------------

 Some common issues are explained below.
-You are welcome to join us in the :ref:`#cyrus IRC channel on Freenode <feedback>` if you need help or just want to chat about Cyrus, IMAP, donuts, etc :-)

 I have all kinds of weird Perl errors when running cyradm
 #########################################################

-The solution is quite simple: we need to set the Perl library path right.
+The solution is to set the Perl library path right.
 To be honest, I was too lazy to figure out exactly which path was right, so I added this snippet to my ``~/.bashrc`` file:

 ::